 Tom Gardner, together with his brother David Gardner, founded Motley Fool back in 1993.

-Motley Fool is a financial and investing advice company that has been around for almost 30 years.
+Motley Fool is a financial publishing company that has been around for almost 30 years.

 As of 2019, The Motley Fool also has operations in the US, United Kingdom, Australia, Canada, Germany, Hong Kong, and Japan with a total number of 300 employees.

-When it comes to his investing background, Tom Gardner started investing at a very young age and has more than 30 years of investment experience and is a best-selling author of a few investment books such as “The Motley Fool Investment Guide”, “Million Dollar Portfolio”, and “Rule Breakers, Rule Makers.”
+Tom is also a best-selling author of a few investment books such as “The Motley Fool Investment Guide”, “Million Dollar Portfolio”, and “Rule Breakers, Rule Makers.”

 Tom Gardner’s Investing Beliefs